-People have been breeding hybrids for hundreds of years, in some cases eventually leading to the development of new breeds that stand on their own today.
-However, the popularity and marketing of "designer dog breeds," or hybrid dogs began to increase in the latter part of the 20th century.
+People have been breeding hybrids for hundreds of years, which in some cases has led to the development of new dog breeds that stand on their own today.
+However, the popularity and marketing of "designer dog breeds" began to increase in the latter part of the 20th century.

 The reason for creating a hybrid dog is to develop a dog that has the positive attributes of two separate dog breeds.
 Among the most desired hybrids are hypoallergenic dogs that are family friendly.
-Common examples include the Labradoodle (a Labrador Retriever crossed with a Poodle) and the Goldendoodle (a Golden Retriever crossed with a Poodle).
+Common examples include the Labradoodle (a Labrador retriever crossed with a poodle) and the goldendoodle (a golden retriever crossed with a poodle).

 Each variety of hybrid dog is typically called something that combines parts of its original breeds.
 The cockapoo is a cocker spaniel-poodle hybrid, the puggle is a pug-beagle hybrid, and so on.
-While purebred dogs are held to specific breed standards by organizations like the American Kennel Club and the United Kennel Club, hybrid dogs are not quite as well-organized.
+While purebred dogs are held to specific breed standards by organizations such as the American Kennel Club and the United Kennel Club, hybrid dogs are not quite as well-organized.
 However, there is a registry with the American Canine Hybrid Club.

-Not all hybrid dogs are 50% of each breed.
-Only first generation (F1) hybrid dogs are 50/50.
-Some breeders will breed a 50/50 hybrid to a purebred that represents one of the hybrid's breeds, resulting in a 75/25 hybrid.
-Hybrids are sometimes crossed with hybrids, possibly resulting in a different combination of breed traits.
+Moreover, not all hybrid dogs are 50% of each breed.
+Only first-generation hybrid dogs are 50/50.
+Then, some breeders will breed a 50/50 hybrid to a purebred that represents one of the hybrid's breeds, resulting in a 75/25 hybrid.
+Plus, hybrids are sometimes crossed with other hybrids, possibly resulting in a different combination of breed traits.
 In any combination, there is still no guarantee that the offspring will take on the desired attributes.
 For example, not all poodle hybrids will be low-shedding dogs.